How to Accept Recurring Payments With 7 Top Payment Processors

 - Monthly fees: $0

-- ACH processing: 0.75% capped at $5 (with Braintree)
+- ACH processing: 0.75% capped at $5 (with Braintree; read our Braintree review)

 - Chargeback fee: $20

-- Payments accepted: PayPal payments, PayPal Credit, Venmo, credit and debit cards, eWallet payments
+- Payments accepted: PayPal payments, PayPal Credit, Venmo, credit and debit cards, e-wallet payments

 When creating a subscription, you’ll need to enter the type of product or service and choose how you want the subscription billing cycle to work—subscribers can pay the same rate each cycle or a variable rate based on the quantity of a product.

 You’ll then create a subscription plan description and set pricing and tax settings.
-You can also choose to add on a setup fee.
+You can also choose to add a setup fee.
 Then, choose how to bill customers, pick payment frequency, and set free trials.
 After you’re done setting up the product and pricing information, you can add “Subscribe” buttons to product pages, blog posts, and marketing emails.

 Scroll through the images below for more details: